-The automatic transmission includes an electronically controlled Overdrive (5th gear for 3.7L engine, 4th and 5th gears for 4.7L and 5.7L engines).
+The automatic transmission includes an electronically controlled Overdrive (5th gear for 3.7L engine, 4th and 5th gears for 5.7L engines).
 The transmission will automatically shift to Overdrive, if the following conditions are present:

-- the transmission selector is in DRIVE; - the engine coolant has reached normal operating temperature; - vehicle speed is above approximately 30 mph (48 km/h); - the TOW/HAUL switch has not been activated; - transmission has reached normal operating temperature.
+- the shift lever is in DRIVE: - the engine coolant has reached normal operating temperature; - vehicle speed is above approximately 30 mph (48 km/h); - the TOW/HAUL switch has not been activated;

+• transmission has reached normal operating temperature.

 NOTE: If the vehicle is started in extremely cold temperatures, the transmission may not shift into Overdrive and will automatically select the most desirable gear for operation at this temperature.
 Normal operation will resume when the transmission fluid temperature has risen to a suitable level.
-Refer also to the Note under torque converter clutch, later in this section.
+Refer to the "Note" under "Torque Converter Clutch" later in this section.